M46N3/HTTP-2-lib/README.md

 ## What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
-You'll see something like this:
+Within the download you'll find the following directories and files:

 ```text
 HTTP-2-lib/